Skip to main content

 Human Geography

 A regular participant in research funding assessment panels, Federico has reviewed grant applications and sits on panels for a range of international research agencies.
 This has included the roles of: international vice-chair for the Horizon Europe HERITAGE programme (2024); review college membership for the Flanders Research Foundation (FWO) (2023-26); grant panelist for Horizon Europe's Driving Urban Transitions European Partnerships programme (2023-24); and panel chair for the interrnational expert panel at KTH Digital Futures, Stockholm (2021).
-I have also been part of the grant review process for ESRC, the Royal Society (2024), the British Academy (2023), andf for international funding programmes such as the Netherlands Research Agency-China Academy of Sciences joint green cities funding stream.
+He has also been part of the grant review process for ESRC, the Royal Society (2024), the British Academy (2023), andf for international funding programmes such as the Netherlands Research Agency-China Academy of Sciences joint green cities funding stream.

 Broad research specialisms: